Online Examination

 Eligibility

-- have submitted a completed overseas registration application and submitted your fee payment; and
+- you have submitted a completed overseas registration application and submitted your fee payment; and

-- the MRTB’s Registration Committee has reviewed your application, and deemed that your qualification is not equivalent to the required New Zealand standard; and
+- the Board has reviewed your application, and deemed that your qualification is not equivalent to the required New Zealand standard.

 Enrolment